dapperlabs/nba-smart-contracts/README.md

 ### Different Versions of the Market Contract

 There are two versions of the Top Shot Market Contract.
-`MarketTopShotv1.cdc` is the original version of the contract that was used for the first set of sales in the p2p marketplace, but we made improvements to it which are now in `MarketTopShot.cdc`.
+`TopShotMarket.cdc` is the original version of the contract that was used for the first set of sales in the p2p marketplace, but we made improvements to it which are now in `TopShotMarketV2.cdc`.

 Both versions define a `SaleCollection` resource that users store in their account.
 The resource manages the logic of the sale like listings, de-listing, prices, and